mmiah00/finm32500_Assignments/README.md

 ## 'models.py'
 This module defines the data structures used throughout the application:

-/MarketDataPoint/: A dataclass representing immutable data for a single market data tick with timestamp, symbol, and price.

-Order: A dataclass representing a trading order containing trade code, quantity, price, and direction (buy/sell).
-It includes validation functions to prevent invalid orders.
+/MarketDataPoint/ and /Order/

-Custom Exceptions: OrderError handles specific issues during simulation processing.
+We also write OrderError handles specific issues during simulation processing.

-strategies.py
+## 'strategies.py'
 This module contains trading logic.
 It features an abstract base class and concrete strategy implementations:

 Strategy: Abstract base class defining the interface for all trading strategies.